Dr. Catherine Everett serves as Associate Chief Medical Officer (ACMO) for Practice Analytics.

 At the beginning of my career, I made the conscious decision to choose my family and my practice first, so I wasn’t always involved in the ACR.
 However, I knew they’ve always been good to radiologists, so after my children went to college and I continued some education, I decided to get involved.
 I’ve been active for the last 11 years.

-Dr. Catherine Everett is the Associate Chief Medical Officer for Practice Analytics at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For more from RP, follow along our blog and on Twitter, LinkedIn, Instagram and YouTube.
+Dr. Catherine Everett is the Associate Chief Medical Officer for Practice Analytics at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. For more from RP, follow along our blog and on Twitter, LinkedIn, Instagram and YouTube.